 - queso fresco

 - Place the chicken into a large pot with all of the ingredients listed for chicken.
 Cover with water.
 Bring to a boil and reduce heat to a simmer and cook for 1 hour.
-Remove from heat and let chicken cool in broth.
+During the last 10 minutes, add the guajillo peppers to the pot with chicken.
+Remove from heat and let chicken and peppers cool in broth.

 - Place the tomatoes under the broiler or cook on the comal (at medium heat) until skins begin to blackenand blister.
 Turn as needed.
 This takes about 20-25 minutes.
 Remove from heat.